-5 THINGS TO EXPERIENCE AT OUR LIQUORICE FACTORY
+5 THINGS TO EXPERIENCE AT OUR LICORICE FACTORY

-Did you know that you can visit our liquorice factory just outside Copenhagen?
-When you visit the factory, all your senses will be activated from the moment you walk in the door.
-Our guides will take you on a unique factory tour - get a sneak peek of what you will experience below!
+Did you know that you can visit our licorice factory just outside Copenhagen?
+When you visit the factory, our very knowledgeable guides will take you on a unique factory tour.
+Where all your senses will be activated from the moment you walk through the door.
+Get a sneak peek of what you will experience below!

-1. TASTE THE WARM AND FRESHLY MADE GOURMET LIQUORICE.
-We guarantee that this is a taste that will leave you longing for more.
+1. TASTE THE WARM AND FRESHLY MADE GOURMET LICORICE.
+During the tour you will get the chance to try our licorice straight out of the licorice machine.
+The fresh and still very warm licorice is a taste we guarantee will leave you longing for more.

-3. SEE HOW WE MAKE DIFFERENT FLAVOURS OF CHOCOLATE COATED LIQUORICE.
-The LAKRIDS BY BÜLOW production staff will take you to our coating pans.
+3. SEE HOW WE MAKE DIFFERENT FLAVORS OF CHOCOLATE COATED LICORICE.
+Many of the LAKRIDS BY BÜLOW licorice are chocolate coated which is all done inside the factory.
+The production staff will take you to our coating pans and show you how the chocolate is poured onto the licorice and how the rounded form is achieved.

-We hope to welcome you to the FACTORY EXPERIENCE.
+We really hope to welcome you to the FACTORY EXPERIENCE.
 Get your tickets here!

 LAKRIDS BY BÜLOW